leozin/auth-service-quarkus/README.md

 ### Unit Testing
 Totally isolated, swift sociable tests using classical TDD where only external dependencies are mocked/stubbed/faked (eg database, encryption service).
-Used more for development, in order to get quick feedback if something got broken etc.
+Used more for development, in order to get quick feedback if something is broken etc.
 For context: https://martinfowler.com/articles/2021-test-shapes.html

 In order to run them: `./mvnw test`

 ### Integration Testing
-Testing only integration layers (eg repositories, hashing classes).
-They don't have any business logic, just enough code to interact to external dependencies and ensure their behaviours is what the classes are expecting.
+Testing only integration layers (eg repositories, hashing classes etc).
+They don't have any business logic, just enough code to interact to external dependencies and ensure the connecting classes are calling the right methods and the behaviour is what we expect.

 Command: `./mvnw verify -Pintegration`

 ### Acceptance Testing
 An end-to-end test suite, where HTTP calls are made against a local, running instance of auth-service.
-It will access a PostgreSQL instance, a Bcrypt hashing and will validate JWT tokens/calls.
+It will access a PostgreSQL instance, a Bcrypt hashing implementation and will validate JWT tokens/calls.

 Command: `./mvnw verify -Pacceptance`